COPD: Eat Right For More Energy

 Protein at Every Meal

 People with COPD should have some protein in every meal.
+High protein foods are some of the best foods for COPD patients.
 As previously stated, protein supplements can be added to many types of servings, but there are other foods that are themselves high in protein.
 They include fish, nuts, poultry, lean meat, eggs (or egg whites), and legumes (peas, beans, peanuts, carob and others).
 Peanut butter is a quick and easy source for protein and calories.